 Relax as you begin this art process.
 Take several slow deep breaths.
 Allow yourself to feel all of your emotions.
 Look for areas of contraction, dislike or aversion to discomfort in your body.

 Creating an Intuitive Pain Drawing

 (*This art process was inspired and informed by psychotherapist Karči Cole Kňazovický)

 Invite an emotion that you find unacceptable to come forward into your awareness.
 Say “hello” to your sadness, your anger, your fear, your shame, your loneliness.
-If you are unaware of an emotion, focus on a tight, numb or painful part of your body.
+If you are unaware of your emotion, focus on a tight, numb or painful part of your body.

 Sometimes this greeting can be startling to aspects of self that have long been denied.
 Difficult emotions that have never received acknowledgement or acceptance can be surprised by your sudden friendliness.